Gates Foundation: History

+In June 2021, as Bill and Melinda Gates finalized their divorce, founding Gates Foundation trustee Warren Buffett would officially step as a trustee for the foundation.

 In May 2022, the Gates Foundation announced the commitment of $125 million to aid in ending the acute phase of the COVID-19 pandemic and to aid in preparing for future pandemics.
-In total since the start of the COVID-19 pandemic the Gates Foundation has committed more than $2 billion to COVID-19 response efforts.
+In total, since the start of the COVID-19 pandemic the Gates Foundation has committed more than $2 billion to COVID-19 response efforts.
 In 2015, it co-funded a community known as Agriculture, Nutrition and Health Academy in partnership with the United Kingdom Aid from the UK government.

 In July 2021, the foundation agreed on a back-up plan in the event that its co-chairs could not work together due to their recent divorce.
 The deal gave Bill and Melinda a two-year trial, after which Melinda could resign from the organization and receive personal resources from her ex-husband for her own charity work.
 On May 13, 2024, Melinda Gates resigned as co-chair of the foundation, to be effective June 7, 2024.
 The foundation was renamed to the Gates Foundation in January 2025, with Bill Gates as the sole chairman.

-The New York Times wrote in August 2025 that the Gates Foundation had "quietly ceased backing" a network of organizations associated with Arabella Advisors which is a for-profit consulting company that serves as the hub of a politically liberal "dark money" network.
+The New York Times wrote in August 2025 that the Gates Foundation had "quietly ceased backing" a network of organizations associated with Arabella Advisors, a for-profit consulting company that serves as the hub of a politically liberal "dark money" network.
 The foundation specifically said that it would cease "making grants to nonprofit funds administered by the consulting firm Arabella Advisors".
 According to the report, the Gates Foundation had been a very significant donor to Arabella-allied the New Venture Fund and the Sixteen Thirty Fund.
 Over a sixteen-year period, the Gates Foundation had disbursed or pledged about $450 million to Arabella Advisors-associated organizations.